kaito-project/headlamp-kaito/docs/docs/features/testing-mcp-server.md

 ## 2. Deploy Kubernetes MCP Server

-The MCP Server is responsible for handling tool execution related to the Kubernetes API.
-It must run using the kubernetes-mcp service account defined above.
+The Kubernetes MCP Server handles AI tool requests and must be deployed using the `mcp-service` account created above.

 ### kubernetes-mcp-server.yaml